hyrmn/ThousandDollarIdeas/README.md

  - **Cablr**

-  Network admins are like obsessed with their cable management work.
+  Network admins are obsessed with their cable management work.
 Make a site for sharing cabling pictures like HotOrNot but specifically for server racks, basically.

  - **WheresMyStuff**